patfiaux/CRSsim/README.md

 ## 4.2 analysis and performance evaluation

 ### 4.2.1 Guide count file
 The guide count file provided for analysis is a .csv file, where each column is a pool and each row the counts from a guide in a given pool (without guide names).
 The rows must match the guide information file (see below) such that guide in row 1 is the same across both files.
-The file should have a header, but the column nmaes do not matter.
+The file should have a header, but the column names do not matter.
 Top of example guide count file: Example_simulation_counts.csv

 | repl1_before	| repl1_after	| repl2_before	| repl2_after |
 |----------|----------|----------|----------|